santiagomt24/fizzbuzz/README.md

 # fizzbuzz
-first exercise following along with the odin project
+first exercise of JavaScript following along with the odin project